citp/privacy-policy-historical/z/za/zac/zacks.com.md

-> *The following text is extracted and transformed from the zacks.com privacy policy that was archived on 2012-11-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121103033701id_/http%3A//www.zacks.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zacks.com privacy policy that was archived on 2013-03-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130310081345id_/http%3A//www.zacks.com/privacy.php) for the most accurate reproduction.*

-# - Privacy Policy
+# Zacks.com

 **Zacks Investment Research Privacy Policy**